-Up to date information regarding crimes reported on Clery Act Geography is also publicly available yearround in a Daily Crime Log maintained by DPS.
+Up to date information regarding crimes reported on Clery Act Geography is also publicly available year-round in a Daily Crime Log maintained by DPS.
 The Crime Log records, by the date the incident was reported to DPS, certain information on all alleged criminal incidents (not just Clery Act Crimes) which occurred on Clery Act Geography.
 The Crime Log does not include other DPS activity unrelated to alleged crimes (e.g., responding to alarms on campus or rendering medical assistance).
-The most recent 60 days of the Daily Crime Log are available for public inspection in the office of the Director of Public Safety (Ryan 101) Monday through Friday 7am to 3pm, except during certain holidays and when the campus is closed.
+The most recent 60 days of the Daily Crime Log are available for public inspection in the office of the Dean of Students (Ryan 306) Monday through Friday 8:30am-4:30pm, except during certain holidays and when the campus is closed.
 Requests to view entries from more than 60 days ago, will be provided within two business days of the request.